 Yoga Blanket

-What to look for: The best yoga blankets are woven Mexican blankets.
+What to look for: The best yoga blankets I’ve discovered and many teachers recommend are woven Mexican blankets.
 These provide enough cushion and thickness so that they won’t move once in place and are perfect if you have wool allergies.
 I recommend these blankets for creating more lift or for filling space, and to use your favorite cozy blanket for covering you in poses like savasana.

 Best Yoga Brands For Beginners

-If it seems like I’m a raving Gaiam fan, it’s because I am!
+I’m definitely a huge fan of Gaiam – I’ve had the same yoga mat for over ten years and it still looks brand new.
 They were the go-to for all of my first prop purchases.
-I’m not sponsored by them (just use affiliates), but Gaiam is by far my number one recommendation to new yoga students who want a quality, accessible, and durable yoga prop.
+I’m not sponsored by them, but Gaiam is by far my number one recommendation to new yoga students who want a quality, accessible, and durable yoga prop.

 If you’re looking for more environmentally friendly options, then I recommend Manduka (also not sponsored.)
 They’re pricier than Gaiam but you know you’re receiving your props from ethical practices and a focus on sustainability.
 Gaiam also has eco friendly props available, but I haven’t personally tried any of those products.